aShevc/entities-processor/README.md

 In order to run one of the [example apps](#apps), run:

 ```
-sbt examples/run
+sbt apps/run
 ```

 Then, in the interactive console, choose one of the main classes to run, or run the chosen app like this:

 ```
-sbt "examples/runMain org.metricsproc.examples.LogMetricsGeneratorApp"
+sbt "apps/runMain org.metricsproc.apps.LogMetricsGeneratorApp"
 ```

 ## Concepts

-Logically, the project is divided to `core` module and `examples` module, dedicated for layering out the resulting applications.
+Logically, the project is divided to `core` module and `apps` module, dedicated for layering out the resulting applications.
 Other modules are created per infrastructure tool that you want to be able to use within this project.
 Currently, the project has `cassandra` and `kafka` modules implemented.